Days of the Jackal: Supacat’s HMT Vehicles

 The approximate contract value of the various British buys is over GBP 350 million.
 That includes GBP 174 million for Jackal 1 + GBP 140 million for the Jackal 2 and Coyote buys + GBP 45 million has been spent ordering Jackal 2As.
 The first Jackal 1 vehicles entered service in November 2007, and were in theater in early 2008.
 The Jackal 2s entered service in August 2009, as did the cargo-carrying Coyote TSV-L, which is based on the 6×6 HMT 600.

 Supacat has been hoping for continued orders from the British government, and/or other governments around the world, in order to keep the ball rolling.
-Follow-on work has materialized from Britain, Australia became the vehicle’s second special forces customer with an order for 31, and Canada currently has a special forces vehicle competition underway.
-Even so, the pace of deliveries has meant that the 2012 Australian REDFIN follow-on order comes in the nick of time.
+Follow-on work has materialized from Britain, Australia became the vehicle’s second special forces customer, with total orders rising to 120, and Canada currently has a special forces vehicle competition underway.
+Even so, the pace of deliveries has been challenging for Supacat.

 Supacat’s HMTs: The Vehicles